kisalchandula/IndoorSmart/README.md

 # Indoor Navigation System Using Sensor Fusion

-This Android-based Indoor Navigation System uses sensor fusion and a dead-reckoning algorithm to calculate the user's position and estimate movement within an indoor environment.
+This Android-based Indoor Navigation System uses sensor fusion and a dead-reckoning algorithm to calculate the user's position and estimate movement within an indoor environment (Without GPS Signals).
 The system runs continuously in the background as a foreground service, providing real-time updates of the user's location.

 ## How It Works